daisy20170101/SeisSol_Cookbook/introduction.rst

 stepping :raw-latex:`\citep{uphoff2017}`, resolving the 2004
 Sumatra-Andaman earthquake including complex splay fault geometries.
 The paper won the prestigous “Best Paper Award” of the International Supercomputing Conference (SC17).
-Recently, large scale dynamic rupture forward scenarios of the 1994 Northridge earthquake and the Husavik-­Flatey­ fault system in Northern Iceland have been developed shedding light on pressing questions of fault mechanics (Heinecke et al., 2014; Gabriel et al., 2014; Wollherr et al., 2015; Ulrich et al., 2016, Weingärtner et al., 2016).
 SeisSol results imply that acknowledging geometrical complexity, realistic fault properties and velocity models affect not only earthquake source dynamics but the synthetic ground shaking crucially.
 The software package is available to